When simple murder is not enough

 Back to Judith.
 I should say here that I never corresponded with her, though I wrote her several letters.
 At least I had an idea that it was best not to actually make contact, but I could not help myself from having half the conversation.

 I explained to Judith about my awareness of my own ignorance concerning the classical world.
 I tried to gain her forgiveness for abusing what little knowledge had fallen to me as an excuse to exercise the fun of a delightful plot and fraternizing with characters of my own choosing.
 I then argued my case as best I could.
 The historian-philologist in my novel, Ronald Davy has been accused of murdering a colleague, Mary Stemitz, who had supposedly refused his romantic advances in favor of remaining faithful her husband, also a professor at the fictional Portsmouth University.
 Davy and Stemitz had jointly worked on a field study of Periclean Athens and investigated the death of Phidias shortly after completing his statue of Zeus for the people of Elia.
 That murder was really only a McGuffin for playing with larger ideas about the death of Phidias.
 In her criticism, Judith had pointed out that Plutarch’s more accepted account of the artist’s death was that Phidias had died in prison as a scapegoat for animosities toward his friend Pericles.
 But this was not established.
 Plutarch had lived four centuries later, and there were several divergent contemporary accounts, including one that attributed his murder to the authorities at Eleia in order to avoid paying for the statue of Zeus which they had commissioned.
 But in fact, it was my thought that killing Phidias was an excellent metaphor for the death of art in a post-modern world.
-I especially liked playing with the imagery of the Golden Ratio, associated with Phidias, in contrast to the chaos our art had become.
+I especially liked playing with the imagery of the Golden Ratio, associated with Phidias, in contrast to the chaos our modern art had become.

 I suggested to Judith that a little ignorance can go a long way.
 That what would seem unthinkable to a good historian like herself might be the very heart of inspiration to the author of fiction.
-Fiction, reasonably imagined, could offer context to disparate fact; and that facts without context should otherwise always be held aside.
+Fiction, reasonably imagined, could offer context to disparate fact; and moreover, that facts without context should otherwise always be held aside.

 I thought to appeal to her feminism by pointing to my acquittal of the great beauty Aspasia, Pericles’s lover, and her influence over the statesman, and the artist, as well as their friend Socrates.
 Because I had dismissed the idea that Aspasia was a hetaera and brothel keeper, Judith had chastised me in her rejection for ‘presuming to know more than historians who had spent years studying the small details of the time.’
 I argued that the character of Pericles stood against this interpretation, that the family honor of the Alcmaeonids would not have allowed it, and that the contemporary history of Aspasia and Pericles was written by their enemies and rivals—even in the contemporary plays of Aristophanes—making my own revision of historical fiction very much in context.
 That, because of the subsequent dominance of Macedonia, and then of Rome, there was little chance of our knowing more than to speculate based on the character of those individuals themselves, as we in fact know them through their actions, and the key to this was Pericles, who was and is, a hero of mine.
 I topped that argument off with the speculation that Phidias had used Aspasia as the model for his great statue of Athena and would not have committed such a sacrilege if she were only a high-class prostitute.

 The murder of Phidias itself, as I imagined it, turns on the theft of gold intended for the statue of Athena.
-It seemed most appropriate to me that the hinge of history should be a petty theft.
+It seemed most appropriate to me that this hinge of history should be a petty theft.

 What I had missed in my novel, not having lived through this circumstance myself—not yet—was that the killing of Phidias, whether by imprisonment or by a more immediate execution, was not only a good metaphor for an end to the triumph of art over craft, just as the death of Socrates was a poisoning of free inquiry and the untimely death of Pericles from sickness was symbolic of the plagues within society and its inability to accept the responsibilities of the nascent democracy he had furthered.